Can a laser beam ruin security camera

 The length of time the security camera is exposed to the laser beam also plays a role in the damage it can cause.
 A brief exposure may cause temporary interference or distortions in the camera’s image, while longer exposures can lead to permanent damage.
 Continuous exposure to a laser beam can result in the complete failure of the camera system.

-See also Do some schools have security cameras
+See also Best security cameras for lake house

 3. Distance from the camera